the4thdoctor/pg_chameleon/README.rst

 Usage
 **********************
-The script pg_chameleon.py accepts five commands.
+The script pg_chameleon.py requires one of the following commands.

 * drop_schema Drops the service schema sch_chameleon with cascade option.
-* create_schema Create the schema sch_chameleon from scratch.
+* create_schema Create the service schema sch_chameleon.
-* upgrade_schema Upgrade an existing schema sch_chameleon to an higher version.
+* upgrade_schema Upgrade an existing schema sch_chameleon to an newer version.
 * init_replica Create the table structure from the mysql into a PostgreSQL schema with the same mysql's database name.
 The mysql tables are locked in read only mode and  the data is  copied into the PostgreSQL database.
 The master's coordinates are stored in the PostgreSQL service schema.
 The command drops and recreate the service schema.
 * start_replica Starts the replication from mysql to PostgreSQL using the master data stored in sch_chameleon.t_replica_batch.
 The master's position is updated time a new batch is processed.
 The command upgrade the service schema if required.
+* list_config List the available configurations and their status ('ready', 'initialising','initialised','stopped','running')
+* add_source register a new configuration file as source
+* drop_source remove the configuration from the registered sources
+* stop_replica ends the replica process
+* disable_replica ends the replica process and disable the restart
+* enable_replica enable the replica process
+* sync_replica sync the data between mysql and postgresql without dropping the tables

+the optional command **--config** followed by the configuration file without the yaml suffix allow to specify different configurations.
+If omitted defaults to **default**.

 Example
 **********************